 The Microbiome Analysis Core at the Harvard T.H.
-Chan School of Public Health (Microbiome Analysis Core) was established in response to the rapidly emerging field of microbiome research and its potential to affect the gamut of biomedical sciences.
-Its goal is to aid researchers with human microbiome study design and interpretation, reducing the gap between primary data and translatable biology.
+Chan School of Public Health (Microbiome Analysis Core) was established in response to the rapidly emerging field of microbiome research and its potential to affect studies across the biomedical sciences.
+The Core’s goal is to aid researchers with microbiome study design and interpretation, reducing the gap between primary data and translatable biology.

 Browse examples of the work that is done in the Microbiome Analysis Core.